HRAhvanouee/AML2AAS/README.md

 - **Reusability** of engineering data across tools and platforms
 - **Compatibility** with AAS-based digital twin frameworks and APIs

-This industrial case study proves the feasibility and practical value of our middleware solution, showcasing how AML-based projects can be enriched with AAS features such as security, multi-format support, and lifecycle integration.
+This case study proves the feasibility and practical value of our middleware solution, showcasing how AML-based projects can be enriched with AAS features such as security, multi-format support, and lifecycle integration.

 ## 📬 Contact